 - There is currently no specific UK requirement for the minimum level of sensitivity for the performance of human B19V DNA screening.
-If screening is performed in minipools, UK Blood Services must ensure that human B19V DNA can be detected at a level that will ensure less than 104 IU/mL of B19V DNA in the homogenous plasma pool.
-A clinical virology immunodeficiency multiplex working reagent including Human B19 DNA (2.4×104 IU/mL) is available from NIBSC (15/130 or equivalent). - The assay must include a specific internal control for each test performed. - No series of tests should be considered acceptable unless the "the result of the assay" manufacturer's "controls and" QC requirements in the IFU have been met, and the results of any additional quality control samples used have satisfied the criteria laid down. - "If an additional quality control is run on each series of tests, it should be a CE or UKCA marked quality control where available and suitable for the purposes of monitoring the performance of in-vitro assays and manufactured by a different manufacturer to that of the assay."
+If screening is performed in minipools, UK Blood Services must ensure that human B19V DNA can be detected at a level that will ensure less than 10 IU/mL of B19V DNA in the homogenous plasma pool.
+A clinical virology immunodeficiency multiplex working reagent including Human B19 DNA (2.4×10 IU/mL) is available from NIBSC (15/130 or equivalent). - The assay must include a specific internal control for each test performed. - No series of tests should be considered acceptable unless the manufacturer's QC requirements in the IFU have been met, and the results of any additional quality control samples used have satisfied the criteria laid down.